Museum and Mausoleum

 The Museum in the Robert Koch Institute

 The Robert Koch Institute has a small museum displaying memorabilia from the life and work of the institute's founder, Robert Koch.
-From October 1st, 2016 until approximately middle of 2017 the Museum and Mausoleum are closed due to reconstruction and modernization work.
+From October 1st, 2016 until approximately the end of November 2017 the Museum and Mausoleum are closed due to reconstruction and modernization work.

 The contact person for the museum and for questions concerning the scientific legacy of Robert Koch is Heide Tröllmich, phone: +49 (0)30 - 18754 - 2678 (Mondays) or e-mail.